 Metastases to the ovary are relatively common with a documented incidence of 5-30% of all malignant ovarian masses.

-These may be incorrectly grouped under Krukenberg tumors, which are signet cell containing tumours that form only 30-40% of all ovarian metastases.
+These may be incorrectly grouped under Krukenberg tumors, which are signet cell containing tumors that form only 30-40% of all ovarian metastases.

 Metastases to the uterine cervix is an extremely uncommon with near to nothing publications in radiological literature at the time of writing.
 Generally, invasion of the uterine cervix (i.e. from vaginal and primary uterine malignancies) are excluded in its definition.
 There have been occasional...